Crash Backs Up I-94 For Several Hours in Berrien County - News Break

 Crash Backs Up I-94 For Several Hours in Berrien County

 A crash involving a semi snarled traffic on I-94 in both directions for several hours Friday afternoon.
 The crash occurred in the area of the Benton Harbor Business Loop exit in the early afternoon.
 I-94 was closed in both directions in the Benton Harbor area, causing traffic to be backed up at times all the way from Hartford to Bridgman.
 The Michigan Department of Transportation started to reopen parts of the highway around 5 pm.
-Michigan State Police have not yet released the condition of the semi driver.www.wirx.com
+The driver of the semi, 61 y/o David Wayne Tomlinson, was pronounced dead at the scene.
+Police say the crash was the result of a medical problem he’d experienced.www.wsjm.com

 Comments / 0